 For example, street vendors often keep their hot dogs warm in water, but that water’s not usually hot enough to remove the risk of food poisoning.

-This could allow for a small possibility of listeria infection, meaning it might be best to wait until your peanut is born before you grab one of these old favorites again.
+This could allow for a small (but very real) possibility of listeria infection, so it’s generally best to wait until your babe is born before you grab one of these old favorites again.